 How to Make a Custom LUT from Your Grade in Resolve

 Learn to colour correct like a pro with our free course DaVinci Resolve Colour Grading for Beginners.
-You’ll learn how to use each important tool in Resolve, including how to set up your project using scene cut detection, how to get clean tones with noise reduction and how to create looks.
+You’ll learn how to use each important tool in Resolve, including how to set up your project using detection, how to get clean skin tones with noise reduction and how to create looks.

 How to Make a Custom LUT from Your Colour Grade in Resolve

 At this point in our course, you’ve learned how to colour grade your footage, but there’s one more thing you can do: make a custom LUT from your grade.
-Let’s take a at how.
+Let’s take a look at how.

 Grab a